GACJ/callingitround/content/docs/supplemental_skills/2_placing_your_band/index.md

 I am reminded of a time in college (university, for the Brits reading) where my friends and I were discussing how to assign different solos to different people in our Renaissance chamber choir --- someone said it was "like solving a jigsaw puzzle, but where all the pieces have feelings" --- a comparison which often feels very apt to me when placing a band.

+When I'm placing a band, I'm trying to think about how to balance everyone's needs and wants with my own desires for a certain standard of ringing, a certain method to be rung, or maybe something else entirely.
 Here are a few things that I think about when I'm placing a band; maybe you think about others, or in a very different order.
 If you have other things that come to mind, feel free to shoot me an email; I'm happy to update this space to be more inclusive to different philosophies.

-## Considerations for placing a band

-One of my top priorities is making sure that the ringing is of a decent quality.
-I find that I enjoy ringing much more when the striking is consistent and even.
-To that end, I have a variety of thoughts in mind when I am placing a band.

-### Placing a stronger ringer or ringers
+## Placing a stronger ringer or ringers

 If there is a ringer who is stronger than the rest of the band --- in terms of method confidence and ringing ability, not physical strength --- it can be useful to think about where to place them to best advantage.
 You can trust them not to go wrong (or at least trust them more than others) and so it's worth taking time to consider where that would be best.